-- 1. Contribution of Assets & Option. - A. Initial Contribution of Assets.
+1. Contribution of Assets & Option.

+- A. Initial Contribution of Assets.
 On the terms and subject to the conditions set forth in this Agreement, BioXcel hereby agrees to sell, contribute, assign, transfer, convey and deliver to BTI, and BTI agrees to acquire from BioXcel, all of BioXcel's right, title and interest in and to BXCL701, BXCL702, BXCL501, and BXCL502 (collectively, the "Candidates"), and all of the assets associated with the Candidates, other than those specified to be Retained Assets (as defined below), (collectively, the "Assets"), free and clear of any security interest, lien, charge, option, claim or other encumbrance (each, a "Lien"), other than those Liens listed on Schedule 1 (collectively, the "Permitted Liens").
 The Assets include the following to the extent used or held for use in connection with the Candidates as of the Effective Date: - a.
 The intellectual property set forth on Schedule 1(a) (collectively, the "Intellectual Property"); - b.
-All goodwill associated with the Assets;
+All goodwill associated with the Assets; - Except as set forth in Section 4 below, all of BioXcel's rights under the Contracts (as defined below);